Car versus logging truck: one person seriously hurt in Otaika crash - NZ Herald

 AdvertisementAdvertise with NZME.

+Another person in a moderate condition was transported to hospital by St John paramedics.

+Two ambulances and a rapid response unit were dispatched to the scene alongside the Whangārei Fire Brigade.

-Police were asking motorists to avoid the area while emergency services and a clean-up team respond to the crash.
+Diversions were in place for more than two hours while emergency services and a clean-up team respond to the crash.

-"Traffic management is in place and motorists are advised to expect significant delays."

 A witness at the scene said there was around 2km of backed up traffic as motorists were being diverted.